 We are dispatched through the Scott Emergency Communications Center in Davenport.
 If you need an officer to respond for any reason we ask that you call 911.
 If you are willing to wait for an officer to call you back, you can leave a message at the phone number listed above.

 When a Blue Grass Officer is not on duty, the Scott County Sheriff’s Department is dispatched to the call.
 Our office is a sub-station for the Scott County Sheriff’s Department, where they can complete and transmit their reports as well.

-The Blue Grass Police Department is here to serve and protect and to assist other agencies whenever needed.
+The Blue Grass Police Department is here to serve and protect our citizens and to assist other agencies whenever needed.

 We the Employees of the Blue Grass Police Department commit to providing all individuals a safe environment using innovative techniques and resources while being sensitive to the needs of our community.

 We will respond in a timely manner with respect, dignity and compassion when called upon.

 We will make all decisions based on the highest ethical and moral standards and we will accept responsibility for our actions.

 We will work proactively with the citizens of our community while providing effective leadership while ensuring quality services.

 We as professionals view our responsibilities to our community as a covenant of public trust.